 - When Enterprise Alert connects to the VoIP server it can authenticate via Digest Authentication (from HTTP) with MD5 hashes.

-- Enterprise Alert does not yet support SIPS, which means is does not support encrypted SIP.
+- Enterprise Alert does support SIPS, which means it does support encrypted SIP.

 - Call forwarding (e.g. for the “Call the on-call person” scenario) can be done via “Attended Call Transfer” (http://www.in2eps.com/fo-sip/tk-fo-sip-service-05.html) if supported by the VoIP Server.
 If Attended Call Transfer is not supported, Enterprise Alert can stay in the line between both people and mix their audio packets together so that they can hear each other.
 This option would always be available with Enterprise Alert, but it also adds more network overhead.
 If you have the option, we recommend using Attended Call Transfer since the parties that are connected by Enterprise Alert can continue talking individually once Enterprise Alert has left the call.